wiiznokes/LibreFanControl/README.md

 <img src="assets/mainPage.png" alt="app image">

-This project aims to recreate the existing [FanControl](https://github.com/Rem0o/FanControl.Releases) application with kotlin to target the JVM and make the app cross-platform.

 Windows is currently the only supported OS.
 High usage of RAM can be seen for now, but it will be improve in future update I hope